andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/01-60_deg_north.md

 This...

-This is a story about the deep, undying affection the Norwegian people have for hot dogs.
+This is a story about the deep, undying affection the Norwegian people share for hot dogs.

-Yes, the humble tubesteak holds a place of devoted adoration in the hearts of Norwegians from Stavanger to Svalbard.
+Yes, hot dogs.
+The humble tubesteak holds a place of devoted adoration in the hearts of Norwegians from Stavanger to Svalbard.
 It's truly remarkable to see the extent to which a nation will unanimously rally around a grilled frankfurter.